 A properly broken-in engine will run consistently without overheating and will transition smoothly from idle to full power.
 Try to avoid the temptation of leaning your engine to get every last ounce of power.
 This leads to overheating.
 It is always better to adjust your model for peak rpm (using a good digital tachometer), and then backing down the main needle to richen the mixture until you lose about 200rpm.

-Basic support equipment: Nitro fuel and fuel pump, electric starter, glow driver batteries, a digital tachometer, spark glow plug, glow-plug wrench, assorted ball drivers and screwdrivers.
+Basic support equipment: Nitro fuel and fuel pump, electric starter, glow driver batteries, a digital tachometer, spare glow plug, glow-plug wrench, assorted ball drivers and screwdrivers.
 An extra prop or two also come in handy.
-A Slimline Nitro Power Station is also shown.

 BASIC ENGINE/PROP COMBINATIONS

 |.049||5×4, 6×3, 7×3|

 |.60||11×6, 11×8, 12×6|

 |.75||11×8, 12×8, 13×6, 14×4 12×6|